AdeyAmare/financial-fraud-detection/notebooks/README.md

    - Visualize the effect of resampling on class distribution.
    - Save the transformed and balanced training dataset for model development.

+5. **Modeling**
+   - Train and evaluate classification models using:
+     - Logistic Regression
+     - Random Forest
+   - Perform cross-validation and evaluate metrics such as F1, precision, recall, AUC-PR, and confusion matrix.
+   - Compare model performance and select the best model for fraud detection.
+   - Notebooks:
+     - `modeling_credit_card_data.ipynb` – Modeling workflow for credit card transactions
+     - `modeling_fraud_data.ipynb` – Modeling workflow for fraud transactions

 ## Key Goals

 - Understand patterns in fraudulent and legitimate transactions.
 - Enrich data with geolocation for more granular risk analysis.
 - Create informative features that improve predictive modeling.
 - Prepare a clean, balanced dataset ready for machine learning.
+- Evaluate models to identify the most effective classifier.

 ## Data Output